cmureadme/readme-docs/src/readme-website/graveyard.md

 This website is so cursed.

+The old repo for our website has been archived, but you can witness the horrors [here](https://github.com/cmureadme/readme-website-old)

 ## Hosting our production server inside of a student dorm
 Before we moved the Readme website to be hosted on the KGB cclub server the website was hosted off of a student owned server running in a dorm.